Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 1. Egg Protein: The Biological Benchmark

-📚 Scientific Sources
+Scientific Sources

 • Hoffman, J. R., & Falvo, C. J. (2004).
-Protein – Its role in the body. - Finding (PMID: 15216390)
+Protein – Its Role in the Body. - PubMed (PMID: 15216390)

 • Derave, W., et al. (2007).
-Beta-alanine supplementation improves high-intensity exercise performance. - Finding (DOI: 10.1111/j.1600-0838.2007.00790.x)
+Beta-alanine supplementation enhances performance during high-intensity exercise. - PubMed (DOI: 10.1111/j.1600-0838.2007.00790.x)

 • Blancquaert, L., et al. (2017).
-Beta-alanine supplementation: an update on physiological performance and clinical applications. - Finding (DOI: 10.3390/nu9020087)
+Beta-Alanine Supplementation: An Update on Physiological Performance and Clinical Applications. - PubMed (DOI: 10.3390/nu9020087)

 • Phillips, S. M., & Van Loon, L. J. C. (2011).
-Dietary protein for athletes: from requirements to optimum adaptation. - Finding (DOI: 10.1080/17461391.2011.643916)
+Dietary protein for athletes: from requirements to optimum adaptation. - PubMed (DOI: 10.1080/17461391.2011.643916)

 • The Anabolic Effect of the Yolk: New research suggests that consuming whole eggs stimulates muscle protein synthesis about 40% more strongly than egg whites alone.
-The fats and micronutrients in the yolk act as catalysts for amino acid utilization.
+The fats and micronutrients in the yolk act as factors for amino acid utilization.

 2. Beta-Alanine: The Intracellular "Thermostat"